-In addition to the PCIs, which are included in the 5th Union list, the implementation of the 2000MW electricity interconnection between Egypt and Cyprus is in progress.
+In addition to the PCIs, the implementation of the 2000MW electricity interconnection between Egypt and Cyprus is in progress.
 The project provides the implementation of the Egypt-Cyprus electricity interconnection, using high voltage continuous flow submarine cables (HVDV) with a transmission capacity of 2000MW.
-In addition, the project provides that the interconnection will be completed in two phases, with the first phase providing the capacity of 1000MW.
-In 2022 CERA was in close contact with the Egyptian Energy Regulatory Authority EGYPTERA in order to track all the required actions and define the necessary procedures at the level of regulatory supervision, so that the implementation of this project will be promoted.